-Course Code MAT605 Course Title Numerical Analysis Type of course Core LTP 400 Credits 4 Course prerequisite B.Sc. with Mathematics or B.A with Mathematics Course Objective To familiarize the students about different numerical techniques e.g. (CO) solving algebraic and transcendental equations, large linear system of equations, differential equations, approximating functions by 11/0 polynomials upto a given desired accuracy.
-Course After the completion of the course, the students will be able to: Outcomes(CO) CO1: Demonstrate understanding of common numerical methods and III II how they are used to obtain approximate solutions to otherwise 11111-9 intractable mathematical problems CO2: Derive numerical methods for various mathematical operations 111111111111111111111111111111111111111 and tasks, such as interpolation, differentiation, integration, the No. J solution of linear and nonlinear equations, and the solution of 177 differential equations.
-CO3: use this knowledge to create various softwares.
+Course Code MAT605 Course Title Numerical Analysis Type of course Core LTP 400 Credits 4 Course prerequisite B.Sc. with Mathematics or B.A with Mathematics Course Objective To familiarize the students about different numerical techniques e.g. (CO) solving algebraic and transcendental equations, large linear system of 11/1/3 equations, differential equations, approximating functions by MAC polynomials upto a given desired accuracy.
+Course After the completion of the course, the students will be able to: Outcomes(CO) CO1: Demonstrate understanding of common numerical methods and 11 100 11 how they are used to obtain approximate solutions to otherwise 1011 - 111 intractable mathematical problems.
+The state of the s CO2: Derive numerical methods for various mathematical operations 1 1 7 7 T 1 and tasks, such as interpolation, differentiation, integration.
+CO3: Solve linear and nonlinear equations, and the solution of THE RESERVE OF differential equations.equations, and the solution of differential equations.